Bruins vs. Wild: Betting Trends, Odds, Advanced Stats

 Bruins Betting Insights

-- The Bruins have won 14 of their 23 games when favored on the moneyline this season (60.9%).
+- The Bruins have put together a 14-11 record when listed as a moneyline favorite this season.

-- The Bruins have an implied moneyline win probability of 65.5% in this game.
+- The implied moneyline probability for this matchup gives the Bruins a 53.5% chance to win.

-- Boston and its opponent have posted more than 5.5 goals in 13 of 29 games this season.
+- Boston's 31 matches this season have finished above this game's total of 6 goals 15 times.

 Bruins vs Wild Additional Info